Danko-Lab/BayesPrism/README.md

 Stable release: https://github.com/Danko-Lab/TED.git .

-A new version with improved memory usage and user interface will be updated in ~1 week.
+A new version with improved memory usage and user interface will be updated in early June.